 - Chill in fridge for at least one hour and up to overnight.

 - Cut open the passion fruit and strain the seeds.
-You want one cup of strained passion fruit pulp.
+You will need about one and a half cups of of pulp with seeds to start with, which becomes one cup of strained passion fruit pulp.

 - Add the pulp to a small saucepan.
 Simmer on low for about 15 to 20 minutes, stirring frequently or until pulp has reduce to half a cup.
 Allow to cool.